-QIPS will also continue to risk-adjust performance experienced by diabetic and vascular patients by primary payer type.
-Beginning in 2015, uninsured and self-pay patients will be broken out from Minnesota Health Care Programs, so that DHS can better track the quality of care provided to beneficiaries of its programs.
+QIPS will continue to risk-adjust performance experienced by diabetic and vascular patients by primary payer type.
 MDH will continue to risk-adjust the depression measure based on the severity of the patient's depression, rather than payer type.
 Looking ahead, MDH is in the process of assessing the system's risk adjustment methodology at the request of the Minnesota Legislature.
-The MDH report is due to the Legislature by January 2016.